vikaskurapati/Shallow-Water-Equations-with-SIMD-and-MPI-RMA/README.md

 ### Testing
 Some basic unit tests have been implemented (`make test`).
 Feel free to add your own test cases inside the `Tests` folder.
+* The current unit tests, run only with 2 cores as that is how they are desined

 ### Visualization with ParaView
 The command line version of SWE will write a NetCDF file or multiple ASCII-VTK files (depending on the build configuration) which can be opened and visualized with ParaView.